 Road Conditions between Delhi – Kinnaur Valley – Spiti Valley 2019

-The road conditions on this route running along NH-05 or Hindustan – Tibet Road from Delhi to Spiti Valley remain similar majority of the year.
+The road conditions on this route running along NH-05 or Hindustan – Tibet Road from Delhi to Spiti Valley remain a similar majority of the year.
 It does not change much in the year except in monsoon and winter.

 Monsoon is not a good time to be in Kinnaur Valley due to fragile mountains.
 Landslides are pretty common and slush makes equally difficult to drive in such a terrain.
 And in winter months, you should be careful as some parts on this route around Narkanda, Kufri, Nako, Reckong Peo, Tabo receive a heavy amount of snowfall closing the roads for some days to weeks.